HewlettPackard/terraform-provider-oneview/README.md

 Please refer to [notes](https://github.com/HewlettPackard/terraform-provider-oneview/blob/master/CHANGELOG.md) for more information on the changes , features supported and issues fixed in this version
 ### Migration to HPE OneView 7.0 from HPE OneView 6.x ( Non-Synergy appliance )
-With HPE OneView 7.0 one can migrate your server hardware from HPE OneView 6.x using migrate functionality provided in the UI.
+With HPE OneView 7.0 one can migrate his/her server hardware from HPE OneView 6.x using migrate functionality provided in the UI.
 With server hardware migration , corresponding server profile will also get migrated to HPE OneView 7.0 .

 #### Impact after migration